Queery420/PowerShell-Timer/README.md

 ## v0.3 Notes
 - Timer works in-terminal.
 - Default time is 30 minutes for the first timer, 0 for the second, for 1 cycle (30 minutes total).
-- IFTTT Integration is on by default - you must comment out the code yourself (lines 134 & 182) or enter your own Webhook info into lines 61 & 63
+- IFTTT Integration is on by default - you must comment out the code yourself (lines 134 & 182) or enter your own Webhook info into lines 61 & 63.
+Otherwise it'll throw errors at you when it's notification time one way or the other (see IFTTT Support below for more information).
 - No system sound support.

 ## v0.2 -> v0.3 Changelog